Otto Warburg Medal

 The Otto Warburg Medal is awarded annually by the German Society for Biochemistry and Molecular Biology (German: Gesellschaft für Biochemie und Molekularbiologie or GBM) to honour scientists who have contributed important work in the field of biological chemistry.
 It is named after Otto Warburg, a renowned German physiologist and Nobel Prize laureate.
 It was first awarded on his 80th birthday on 8 October 1963.

-Up to 2025, ten Warburg Medal recipients have also been awarded the Nobel Prize.
+As of 2025, ten Warburg Medal recipients have also been awarded the Nobel Prize.